 This is for quickly mounting and un-mounting your ladder.
 But more importantly, it means you can mount your ladder in multiple locations.
 Say you want one at the gunwale and the bow’s platform.
-Similar to the keyhole mounts, you can get this addition hardware for the flexibility.
+Similar to the keyhole mounts, you can get this additional hardware for the flexibility.

 Another ladder to take into consideration is one for your pets.
 Take a look at the Paws Aboard ladder mentioned in Pet Meets Pontoon: 10 Important Steps to Keep Your Pets Safe on the Water.
-This is perfect especially for senior pets.
+This is perfect, especially for senior pets.

 Also, if you’re thinking of purchasing a pontoon boat in the near future, remember that the price range for a ladder can cost anywhere from $200 to $500.
 It’s important to factor this into your pontoon boat’s overall cost.

 Regardless of that price, the ladder will be well worth it.
 It’s something you can’t ‘toon without!